vmkcom/dropbox-js/samples/checkbox.js/README.md

-# dropbox.js Sample Application: To Do List
+# Checkbox, a dropbox.js Sample Application

 This application demonstrates the use of the JavaScript client library for the Dropbox API to implement a Dropbox-backed To Do list application.

-In 70 lines of HTML, and 250 lines of commented CoffeeScript, this application lets you store your To Do list in your Dropbox!
+In 70 lines of HTML, and 250 lines of commented CoffeeScript, Checkbox lets you store your To Do list in your Dropbox!
 Just don't expect award winning design or usability from a sample application.

 ## Dropbox Integration